NovaSquirrel/WildStorage/README.md

 * "Pattern mode" which lets you draw patterns onto the map and preview them there
 * Will update neighbor coordinates if you move their houses

+House editing features:
+* Move items around between your house's rooms
+* Place arbitrary items in your house
+* Put arbitrary furniture on top of other furniture, or out of bounds

 Player editing:
 * Emotions
 * Hair style and color